eslint/rfcs/designs/2023-rule-performance-statistics/README.md

     ```js
     /**
       * Performance statistics
       * @typedef {Object} Stats
       * @property {number} directives The number of disable directives which have been applied to silence rule violations.
       * @property {number} fixPasses The number of times ESLint has applied at least one fix after linting.
       * @property {Times} times The times spent on (parsing, fixing, linting) a file.
       * @property {number} violations The number of times a rule has been violated.
       */

     /**
-        * Performance statistics times
+      * Performance Times for each ESLint pass
+      * @typedef {Times[]} Time passes
+      */

+    /**
       * @typedef {Object} Times
-        * @property {Object} fix The times spent on each fix pass applied.
+      * @property {number} fix The time for the fix pass.
       * @property {number} parse The time that is spent when parsing a file.
-        * @property {Object} rules An array of time objects for each file/rule/selector combination.
+      * @property {Object} rules Object of times for each rule.
       * @property {number} total The total time that is spent on (parsing, fixing, linting) a file.
       */

     ```

-  - [_lib/linter/timing.js_](https://github.com/mnkiefer/eslint/pull/1/files#diff-126a649c1db33de2cfe67b418435b10d45fc310143547e334f7be9a1a73c0901R142): The Linter collects the TIMING information in the `time(key, fn, filename, selector, reset)` function where we have added two optional parameters to collect more granular information for the `filename` and `selector` for a given rule.
+  - [_lib/linter/timing.js_](https://github.com/mnkiefer/eslint/pull/1/files#diff-126a649c1db33de2cfe67b418435b10d45fc310143547e334f7be9a1a73c0901R142): The Linter collects the TIMING information in the `time(key, fn, filename, reset)` function where we have added two optional parameters to collect more granular information for the `filename` for a given rule.
 We collect this information in a new Object `times` which is persisted in a new Map `lintTimesPerRule` under the key `"lintTimes"`.
 Finally, we add new function `timing.getLintTime()`, with which the Linter can collect the respective lint times.
 The `reset` parameter is used reset the times once a file is re-parsed.

   - [_lib/linter/linter.js_](https://github.com/mnkiefer/eslint/pull/1/files#diff-a4ade4bc7a7214733687d84fbb54b625e464d13be7181caf54f564e5985db980R1117): When the `stats` option is enabled, the Linter class method `verifyAndFix()` adds the properties `directives`, `fixPasses`, `times` and `violations` to the `LintResult` object.
     - To collect the times information, the Linter only calls `times.time(ruleId, ruleListeners)` when `times.enabled = true`.
 Hence, we add a condition here that the function is also called when `stats=true`.
 This, in turn, is called from `runRules()`, so we must add the `stats` option as an extra input parameter.